KittyGiraudel/site/_posts/2013-08-12-sass-functions.md

 }

 @if import-once('_SharedBaseStuff.scss') {
-  /* ...declare stuff that will only be imported once... */ }
+  /* …declare stuff that will only be imported once… */ }
 ```